3D scanning solutions

 Pros & cons of 3D scanners

 In healthcare, applications of 3D scanners vary from designing customized prosthetic devices and implants that fit perfectly and last for years to assessing the results of plastic surgery, both pre-op and post-op.
-In arts, entertainment, science, and museums, 3D scanners help create digital doubles of actors, digitize million-year-old fossils at excavation sites and museum repositories, and advance research in spheres such as anatomy, paleontology, and even space exploration.
+In the arts, entertainment, science, and museums, 3D scanners help create digital doubles of actors, digitize million-year-old fossils at excavation sites and museum repositories, and advance research in spheres such as anatomy, paleontology, and even space exploration.
 Last but not least, more and more forensic anthropologists are turning to 3D scanning as the fastest and most accurate way to document crime scenes.

 Photogrammetry vs. 3D scanning